Key Takeaways

 There is also a wide variety of training papers available for calligraphy students.
 The paper that students use to practice their skills comes printed with square boxes that are used to help guide students in their writing.

-Today, calligraphers select from a variety of papers with different textures and absorption qualities, while students practice the artform on specially printed sheets that guide their strokes.
+Today, calligraphers select from a variety of papers with different textures and absorption qualities, while students practice on specially printed sheets that guide their strokes.

 Ink and inkstone